Retailers React to Coronavirus Epidemic by Shifting More Biz Online

 “We’re rolling out a virtual experience for our customers,” Madanyan said.
 “It’s the same experience in our store, just online.”

 Madanyan plans on producing virtual styling sessions and trunk shows during the week of March 30.
-She will stream them on YouTube; her company’s Instagram profile, @ladiareofficial; and the company’s website, ladaire.com.
+She will stream them on YouTube; her company’s Instagram profile, @ladaireofficial; and the company’s website, ladaire.com.

 She and some members of her staff will model Ladaire looks.
 Other options being considered are personal styling sessions for individual customers using Zoom and live chats online.